Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 *Output Voltage vs Solar and Battery Input Voltage*
 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/45153206/5a194e37-c948-4352-90aa-86ca275d404e)

-The *Output Voltage vs Solar and Battery Input Voltage* Graph shows that the output voltage is within 10% of the 12 V contraint from 0 to 4 V. This is by design as the MPPC voltage regulator should have started operation at 5 V to supply the output with 12 V. Without it, C28 has not been fulfilled even with batteries attached.
+The *Output Voltage vs Solar and Battery Input Voltage* Graph shows that the output voltage is within 10% of the 12 V constraint from 0 to 4 V. This is by design as the MPPC voltage regulator should have started operation at 5 V to supply the output with 12 V. Without it, C28 has not been fulfilled even with batteries attached.

 #### C29